tradingstrategy-ai/web3-xrpl-defi/README.md

 ## System architecture

-This Python library forms the core of the XRP ledger automated trading infrastructure, and deploying self-custodial trading strategies on XRP Ledger.
+This Python library forms the core of the XRP Ledger automated trading infrastructure, and deploying self-custodial trading strategies on XRP Ledger.

 Three primary components are needed for algorithmic
 - **Market data indexer**: Transforms raw XRP Ledger transactions to useable market data that can be consumed by data researches and strategies.
 This is a custom Python indexer and transformer this project is building.